-First, the zodiacal constellations are the backdrop for the pathway of the sun around our sky each year, and of the moon for every month.
-Since the sun’s path lies within these constellations, you know you can look for them along the approximate path that the sun follows during the day – from east to west across the sky.
+First, the constellations of the zodiac provide the backdrop for the pathway of the sun around our sky each year, and of the moon for every month.
+Since the sun’s path – or ecliptic – lies within these constellations, you know you can look for them along the approximate path that the sun follows during the day – from east to west across the sky.

-Second, be mindful of the moon’s place in the sky, because it passes in front of each constellation of the Zodiac for a few days each month.
-For instance, on today’s date (October 23, 2013), the waning gibbous moon is rising at mid-to-late evening (roughly 10 p.m. local daylight-saving time) and shining close to the border of the Zodiac constellations Taurus and Gemini.
+Second, be mindful of the moon’s place in the sky, because it passes in front of each constellation of the zodiac for a few days each month.
+For instance, in the morning sky during the next several days, the waning crescent moon will be passing in front of the constellation Leo.

 Third, as the years go by, pay special attention to the planet Jupiter, the fourth-brightest heavenly body to light up the sky.
-This dazzling world will follow the moon over the eastern horizon by late evening.
-It is often called the year star because this planet stays in the same constellation of the Zodiac for approximately one year.
-At present, Jupiter is shining in front of the constellation Gemini, not far from the bright Gemini stars Castor and Pollux.
-At this time next year, Jupiter will be near the border of the constellations Cancer and Leo.
+It is often called the year star because this planet stays in the same constellation of the zodiac for approximately one year.
+At present, Jupiter is lost in the sun’s glare, in front of the constellation Virgo, but will return to the morning sky in November 2017.
 By watching Jupiter from year to year, you can pick out the various zodiacal constellations.

-Do you have a good star chart?
-There are wonderful sky charts on the market today.
-You might try looking at the shop pages of Sky and Telescope magazine.
-For constellations, we recommend this simple constellation chart.
-Just be sure you find something that specifically refers to constellations and not just stars, if that’s what you’re after.
+Fifth, get a good star chart.
+A planisphere is an essential tool for any beginning skywatcher.
+Just be sure you use a chart that features constellations and not just stars, if that’s what you’re after.
 Some charts are designed more for people with telescopes, but there are also good books and charts aimed at beginners.

-Once you begin to learn the constellations, one will lead to another.
-For example, you can use the signpost Summer Triangle, which is high in the south to overhead at nightfall on October evenings, to find constellations of the Zodiac.
+Finally, remember … once you begin to learn the constellations, one will lead to another.
+For example, you can use the signpost Summer Triangle, which is high in the south to overhead at nightfall on October evenings, to find constellations of the zodiac.
 As seen from the Northern Hemisphere, the ecliptic swings way below the Summer Triangle.
-An imaginary line drawn from the bright star Vega through the star Altair points in the general direction of Sagittarius, and a line drawn from Deneb through Altair escorts you to Capriciornus.
+An imaginary line drawn from the bright star Vega through the star Altair points in the general direction of Sagittarius, and a line drawn from Deneb through Altair escorts you to Capricornus.

-As seen from the Southern Hemisphere, these same constellations of the Zodiac – Sagittarius and Capricornus – appear high in the sky instead of close to the horizon.
-As darkness falls, the Summer Triangle asterism appears “upside down” and low in the north to northwest sky.
+For the Southern Hemisphere: You see the same evening constellations of the zodiac that we do in the Northern Hemisphere.
+But they appear high in your sky instead of close to the horizon.
+If you want to try using the Summer Triangle asterism, note that it appears “upside down” and low in your north to northwest sky as darkness falls.

-Bottom line: The constellations of the Zodiac follow the sun’s path across the sky.
-They provide a backdrop to the sun throughout the year.
-As seen from the Northern Hemisphere on October evenings, look low in the south to find the constellations of the Zodiac swinging from east to west across the evening sky.
+Bottom line: The constellations of the zodiac follow the sun’s yearly path across the sky.
+They provide a backdrop to the sun throughout the year and the moon throughout the month.
+As seen from the Northern Hemisphere on October evenings, the constellations of the zodiac sit rather low in the south, swinging from east to west across the evening sky.